xLightsSequencer/xLights/README.txt

 ---------------------------------
    -- enh (scott)  Added Export Controller Connections to Tool Menu.
 This exports a CSV file with all
 					the ethernet type controllers and the models attached to each port.
-   -- enh (scott)  Added "Scale Keep Aspect Ratio Crop" to the Picture Effect -- bug (scott)  Fix Check Sequence Connection Error for Auto Configure Panel Controllers 2020.49 November 24 2020
+   -- enh (scott)  Added "Scale Keep Aspect Ratio Crop" to the Picture Effect.
+   -- enh (scott)  Added "Ctrl/Cmd + Scroll Wheel" Page Scrolling to Custom Model Dialog .
+   -- bug (scott)  Fix Check Sequence Connection Error for Auto Configure Panel Controllers.
+2020.49 November 24 2020
    -- enh (scott)  Added Import Model Blend Mode to xLights Sequence Import -- enh (keith)  Allow remote falcon to only work while some playlists are playing